 What is Nicotine?

 There are over 4,000 chemicals found in tobacco products and nicotine is one of them.
 Nicotiana tabacum, the type found in tobacco plants, is a naturally occurring colorless liquid chemical that directly acts on the brain.
-When burned, this chemical turns into brown and emits the odor of tobacco.
+When burned, this chemical turns brown and emits the odor of tobacco.
 As an alkaloid, nitrogen-containing chemical, nicotine may be synthetically produced.

-It is easily absorbed through the mucosal lining of the mouth and nose and the skin.
+It is easily absorbed through the mucosal lining of the mouth and nose and skin.
 It goes to the lungs through inhalation, which is the quickest way for the drug to reach the brain, activating the “reward pathways” and thereby increasing the dopamine levels.
 It will only take 10 seconds of cigarette inhalation to reach peak levels of this drug, and quickly dissipating causing the user to continue to smoke throughout the day.

 As an antiherbivore chemical, nicotine found in tobacco products is also used extensively as an insecticide.